GotWoods/Setame/Readme.md

 - Rename environment when no apps are associated, should just proceed without the dialog warning

 ### Applications
-- Ability to rename an application
-- Versioning / Optomistic Concurrency (in progress)
+- Versioning / Optomistic Concurrency (in progress.
+There is a de-sync between the list and detail view that needs to be addressed)
-- Show Applied Config (and when settings are overridden)
 - Duplicate Prevention (in progress)
 - Regenerate Token
-- Filter/Search applications

 ### Users
 - All of it

 ### Settings
-- All of it
+- No settings yet